JKelleyDev/Monopoloy-Board-LinkedList/README.md

     :./filename.exe

 ## Operations
-1. **insertAtHead**
+1. **insertAtHead**<br/>
 Description: This method creates a new node and inserts at the beginning of the list.
-The method must traverse the entire list to find the tail node to update the next pointer.
+The method must traverse the entire list to find the tail node to update the next pointer. <br/>
-Time Complexity:
+Time Complexity:<br/>
-Best case: O([N)
+Best case: O([N)<br/>
-Worst case: O(N)
+Worst case: O(N)<br/>
-List all Operations implemented in your project using the above format.
+List all Operations implemented in your project using the above format.<br/>

 3. **insertAtTail**<br/>
 Description: This method creates a new node and inserts at the ned of the tail.<br/>